phpMyAdmin Repair and Optimize Database Tables Tutorial

-So for instance, when you notice that modified settings in your WordPress dashboard are not permanently saved it could be an indicator for a corrupted database table.
+So, for instance, when you notice that modified settings in your WordPress dashboard are not permanently saved, it could indicate a corrupted database table.

 Another indicator for a corrupted MySQL table can be if you get errors like this: